Red Feather Lakes, Colorado: History

 The Red Feather Mountain Lakes Association (whose assets were acquired by the Red Feather Investment Co. five years later) had grand plans.
 The planning map included a golf course, tennis courts, rodeo grounds, a ranch school, a rifle range, and many other recreational facilities.
 Of these, only a nine-hole golf course materialized.
 Several hotels were planned; one was built in 1924.
 A silver fox farm was also part of the plan, and this was begun early in the development with twenty pairs of foxes bought in New York.
 Though it did not succeed at the scale the developers envisioned, this development was responsible for the growth of Red Feather Lakes as a fishing and summer recreational area.
 In 1925, the investors claimed the sale of 1,900 lots and orders for 100 cabins.
 Most of these lots were one-eighth acre in size, which sufficed for a cabin and the requisite outhouse.
 Growth was slow and was impeded by the Great Depression and by World War II.
 Many of the original lots survive today, and original cabins can be found if one looks carefully behind and beneath various modern additions.

 In 1933, President Roosevelt established the Civilian Conservation Corps (CCC).
 Several CCC camps operated in the region, including one on the site of the Manhattan ghost town and, starting in 1935, one not far from the village.
 Young men working in the camps improved roads, cleared forests, engaged in firefighting, and constructed the original fire tower at the top of Deadman Mountain.
 During World War II, as the CCC was phased out, the camp near the village was sold as salvage, and another became a POW camp.

 The silver fox farm continued into the 1950s, by which time furs were in little demand.
 The property was sold around 1960 and is now a part of the Fox Acres Community (Golf Club and residences).
 The original fox farm caretaker's house, with its second-story cupola that overlooked the fox pens, is still in use on the property.

 The Rural Electrification Administration (REA) brought electricity to the Red Feather Lakes area in 1952.
 In the ensuing years, new buildings gradually changed the face of the village, including a fire station and library.
-Most recently (in 2015), the arrival of a large Ace Hardware store has dramatically increased the village traffic.

 Detailed historical information is gathered and maintained by the Red Feather Historical Society.
 The group maintains a website and operates a museum in a historical cabin in the village.